-Assessor Checklist of Questions for POA 2: Effective Risk Mar nagement Indicator Questions to be asked in assessing each dimension Examples of evidence Background questions: What organizational unit/s of the tax administration is/are responsible for setting risk management policy and overseeing its implementation?
-Are any active committees of senior managers in place to manage compliance and/or institutional risks?
-Sources of background material include: O Organizational chart of the tax administration, and role descriptions of the main organizational units.
-O Charters or terms of refer- ence for risk management committees.
-P2-3 Identification, assessment, ranking and quantification of compliance risks Dimension 1.
+QUESTIONS POA 2 Assessor Checklist of Questions Indicator Questions to be asked in assessing each dimension Examples of evidence Background questions: What organizational unit/s of the tax administration is/are responsible for setting risk management policy and overseeing its implementation?
+Are any active committees of senior managers in place to manage compliance and/or operational risks?
+Sources of background material include: Organizational chart of the tax administration, and role descriptions of the main organizational units.
+Charters or terms of reference for risk management committees.
+P2-3 Identification, assessment, ranking and quantification of compliance risks Scoring method M1 Dimension 1.
 The extent of intelligence gathering and research to identify compliance risks in respect of the main tax obligations.
 Does the tax administration undertake intelligence gathering and research initiatives to build knowledge of compliance levels and risks in respect of core taxes, taxpayer segments, and key tax obligations (registration, filing, payment, and accurate reporting in declarations)?
 Specifically, are the following type of initiatives undertaken: Analysis of the results of environmental scans undertaken by the tax administration as part of its multi-year strategic planning?
 Analysis of tax declarations and financial statements?
 Analysis of audit results including results from random audits conducted as a component of the tax administration's wider audit program to test compliance levels across a representative sample of the target taxpayer population (e.g., vendors registered for VAT or business income taxpayers within a particular industry segment)?
 Research into hidden economic activity (e.g., registered and unregistered businesses selling and buying goods and services in cash and falsifying accounting records to evade tax)?
-Studies into topical compliance issues internationally, such as transfer pricing and other forms of profit shifting by large taxpay-ers with cross border operations, and aggressive tax planning of high-wealth and high-income taxpayers?
-Analysis of environmental factors that influence taxpayer compliance behavior (e.g., business, industry, sociological, economic, and psychological factors)?
-Analysis of third party information gathered from, for example, banks, stock exchange, and government agencies such as the anti-money laundering agency and registrar of land and property ownership?
-Tax gap studies?
-[Note: This is a general question given that tax gap analysis is covered in depth in POA 6.]
-Documentation in respect of the following type of initiatives: Analysis of environmental scans conducted as part of the tax administration's strategic planning.
+Studies into topical compliance issues internationally, such as transfer pricing and Documentation in respect of the following type of initiatives: Analysis of environmental scans conducted as part of the tax administration's strategic planning.
 Random audit program/s to test compliance levels across the taxpayer population.
 Analysis of tax declarations and financial statements.
 Transfer pricing and profit shifting studies.
 Studies into the tax planning practices of high-wealth and high-income taxpayers.
 Research into hidden economic activity of registered and unregistered businesses.
 Studies into environmental factors that influence taxpayer attitudes to paying taxes.
 Analysis of third party information.
 Exchange of information and mutual assistance agreements with other countries.